Visruat/Comm_Protocol/I2C/Readme.md

 ![image](https://github.com/Visruat/Comm_Protocol/assets/125136551/2a950e27-fdea-4bc4-b46e-b22aaee2e553)

-**A synchronized SCL clock is generated with its LOW period determined by the controller with the longest clock LOW period, and its HIGH period determined by the one with the shortest clock HIGH period.**
+**A synchronized SCL clock is generated with its LOW period determined by the controller with the longest clock LOW period, and its HIGH period determined by the one with the shortest clock HIGH period.** <br>
 7. **Arbitration**: This process in I2C is more like a **race** between the **transmitters** which initiated the **START signals** during that **THOLD(min)**.
 The SDA line is **monitored** by the **controller-transmitters** and its respective **data line** is **compared** whenever **SCL** is **HIGH**.
 If the data line **matches** the SDA line all **good**; If the data line **!= SDA line** it has lost the **arbitration**.
 No data is lost as the controller can continue to generate clk pulses for that BYTE and must restart the **transaction** when bus is free.
 If a controller also incorporates a target function and it loses arbitration during the addressing stage, it is possible that the winning controller is trying to address it.
 The **losing controller** must therefore switch over immediately to its **target mode**.